 But how will they do that?
 If you’re particularly sharp, you can poke around an influencer’s profile for an hour or so, check out some historical data on follower and engagement growth, and look at the accounts behind some of the more questionably-human comments.
 That’ll give you enough of a basis to make an educated guess on their authenticity, and chances are you’ll be right.
 Sure, you could do this—spending 60 or so minutes to get enough information to make a guess for which you have a good chance of getting it right—and then do it for every influencer you’re working with, too.
 OR, you could use some software that tells you everything you need to know, takes a few seconds to do so, and is way more accurate than you could ever hope to be.

-By 2017, HypeAuditor became its own entity—a vast database powered by artificial intelligence that’s indexed nearly 3 million Instagram profiles so far, and continues to grow every day.
+By 2018, HypeAuditor became its own entity—a vast database powered by artificial intelligence that’s indexed over 24 million influencer profiles, including over 14 million Instagram accounts, and continues to grow every day.
 Fraud ID is enough of an attraction, but the analytics go deeper than that, giving brands and agencies very detailed insights into influencers and their audiences.